donmccurdy/glTF-Transform/docs/CONTRIBUTING.md

 requests should omit any changes to `dist/*` artifacts.
 Changes including test coverage are strongly preferred.

+### Roadmap

+glTF-Transform supports the complete glTF 2.0 core format, and some extensions.
+Most official Khronos Group extensions (those prefixed with `KHR_`) will be implemented on a rolling basis — pull requests are very welcome.
+Multi-vendor extensions (prefixed with `EXT_`) may be included on a case-by-case basis.
+Single-vendor extensions (any other prefix) are unlikely to be included directly in the project, although glTF-Transform does provide APIs to build and maintain implementations for those extensions externally.

+Suggestions and PRs for new [Library](/library.html) functions are also generally welcome.

 ### Releasing

 > NOTE: Only the maintainer can create new releases.